foldda/charian/README.md

 ## The product - Charian

-Backed by the RDA encoding, the **Rda class** and the **IRda interface** from Charian API are designed to make the UDX operations simple, intuitive, and practical[^6].
-For object serialization, a client only needs to use a provided storage space (modeled as a simple container object) for "data packing", without having to pre-establish and maintain a rigid data model or a schema.
+Backed by the RDA encoding, the **Rda class** and the **IRda interface** from Charian API are designed to make the UDX operations practical, simple, and intuitive[^6].
+For object serialization, a client only needs to use a provided storage space (modeled as a simple container object) for "data packing", without having to pre-establish and maintain a rigid data model or schema.

 [^6]: The description and examples are given in C# syntax, but the illustrated methods can be easily translated to the Python and Java implementations which are also provided in this repo, and have identical functions.

 Indeed, Charian is not just another data encoder or object serializer.
-By making cross-program data exchange much simpler and more flexible, Charian allows for building a "post-office-like" data exchange eco-system through which more programs and devices can connect and work collaboratively like never before, and it is a key technology for developing flexible and large-scale distributed systems and solutions.
+By making cross-program data exchange simpler and more flexible, Charian allows for building a "post-office-like" data exchange eco-system through which more programs and devices can connect and work collaboratively like never before.
+It's the enabling technology of a new way of data communication that can have a wide range of uses.

 <!--- MARKDOWN LINKS & IMAGES
 [# Template from](https://github.com/othneildrew/Best-README-Template/blob/master/README.md)